United States presidential state car: 1972 Lincoln Continental

-The car was used by Presidents Nixon, Ford, Carter, Ronald Reagan, and George H. W. Bush.
+The car was used by presidents Nixon, Ford, Carter, Ronald Reagan, and George H. W. Bush.
 By 1974, the car was typically transported by the United States Air Force in a Lockheed C-141 Starlifter cargo plane at an hourly jet fuel cost of 1800 USgal.
 Because security concerns legally mandated its use by the president, political parties were not required to reimburse the government for its use during political campaigns.
 It was the vehicle in which Ford was shot at by Sara Jane Moore in 1975.
 During the March 1981 attempted assassination of Ronald Reagan, the car was hit by the last two of six gunshots, which respectively damaged the bulletproof window of the right rear passenger's door, and ricocheted off the back-right quarter panel before striking the president.
 The car then transported Reagan to George Washington University Hospital.

-After the 1981 shooting, the car was returned to Ford to receive a new interior, front sheet metal, and 1979 Lincoln grille.
+After the 1981 shooting, the car was returned to Ford and was modified.
+Sources state that it received a new interior, front sheet metal, and 1979 Lincoln grille, a visual inspection shows the magnitude of modification was much greater.
+Bolt-off bolt-on modification was performed to the vehicle rendering it an apparent clone a 1979 model, the final production year of the fifth generation Lincoln Continental(1970-1979).
+External accoutrements specific to the 1972 model were replaced with the accoutrements of the 1979 model during the overhaul.
+This change includes the complete front clip (bumper, header panel with grille and headlight doors, fenders, front marker lenses, and hood), bolt-on fender flares replacing the rear wheel skirts, and the complete taillight and rear bumper assembly.
+The limousine received a custom formal squared off roofline as originally built, unlike factory production 1972 Lincoln Continentals with a slope backed roof; later production Continentals have a revised squared off rear roof line, thus the limousine roofline closely resembles that of 1979 production model.

 The 1972 car left service in 1992 with 40617 mi on its odometer.
 After maintenance and care in 2008, The Henry Ford measured the car at 259 in long, 79.6 in wide, 61.1 in tall, at 10440 lb, with a wheelbase of 161 in.